Otann/shadow-cljs-fullstack/README.md

     brew install leiningen node yarn

-Now you are ready to start project locally
+Now you are ready to start the project locally

     yarn install
     lein repl